ioakeim-h/CS50P/problem_set_2/nutrition/README.md

 # Web scraping with pandas

-Using pandas to extract the data required to complete the exercise by CS50p.
-Exercise instructions are also available <a href="https://cs50.harvard.edu/python/2022/psets/2/nutrition/">here</a>.
+Using pandas to extract the data required to complete the <a href="https://cs50.harvard.edu/python/2022/psets/2/nutrition/">exercise by CS50P</a>.

 "In a file called nutrition.py, implement a program that prompts consumers users to input a fruit (case-insensitively) and then outputs the number of calories in one portion of that fruit, per the FDA’s poster for fruits, which is also